Form Configuration

 ])

-All the fields used into the BiaFormLayoutConfig must have been declared into the BiaFieldsConfig of your CRUD feature.
+All the fields used in the BiaFormLayoutConfig must have been declared in the BiaFieldsConfig of your CRUD feature.

 Responsive design